Ritesh1625/Ritesh1625/README.md

 -->

 ### 👨🏻‍💻  About Me
-💡  I like to explore new technologies and develop software solutions and quick hacks.                \n
+💡  I like to explore new technologies and develop software solutions and quick hacks.
 🎓  I'm currently studying Electrical Engineering at the Indian Institute of Technology (Indian School of Mines), Dhanbad.

 ### :fire: My Stats :